What’s a Rich Text element?

 - This is it.

 The core elements of a Silico simulation model are Variables, Stocks and Flows.
-Let’s explore the differences between each:
+Let’s explore the differences between each, and how they play a part in your simulation models.
+If you would prefer to learn about core simulation elements in video form, check out our video below:

 Variables can be thought of as a column of cells in a spreadsheet, where each cell represents the value of that variable over a given period of time.
 Variables can hold values (or a value, if it’s a constant) that are pasted in or taken from integrated databases, or they can be determined by a Formula.